EOL/publishing/doc/trait-schema.md

 Relationships:

-* `supplier` link: links to the Resource node for the resource from which this statement is drawn.
+* `supplier` link: links to the Resource node for the resource which provided this vernacular name

 ## Trait